3 Easy Ways to Instantly Stop Teeth Sensitivity After Whitening

 - Dental Gels – CariFree Gel and ROCS Remineralizing Gel are good options.

-- Dental Creams – GC Tooth Mousse and MI Paste Plus.
+- Dental Creams – like GC Tooth Mousse and MI Paste Plus.

 How to use for best results: